TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 It's not clear how long a snapshot must continue to be valid.
 Obviously, until React stops using it, but when is that?
 And can you rely on that behavior?

 React calls `getSnapshot` to see if anything has changed since the last snapshot and schedule a render if needed.
-The render will use the same snapshot throughout, retrieving data from the store.
+The render method calls `getSnapshot` again via `useSyncExternalStore` and then uses the same snapshot throughout.

  This implies that a snapshot must remain valid at least until data starts being retrieved using a more recent snapshot.
 There doesn't seem to be any reason why React would need to hang on to the previous snapshot after that.

 Luckily, we don't need to worry about any of that for a reference implementation.
 The simplest and most obviously correct approach is for a snapshot to be a literal snapshot - a self contained copy of the data.
 However, you can't create a new copy every time `getSnapshot` is called as it has to return the same object if nothing's changed.